SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You define this form of a variable declaration at global scope, the local scope of a function, or in the context of a class or structure declaration.
-When a variable declaration of this form is declared at global scope or the local scope of a function, it is referred to as a :newTerm:`stored variable`.
+When a variable declaration of this form is declared at global scope or the local scope of a function, it's referred to as a :newTerm:`stored variable`.
-When it is declared in the context of a class or structure declaration, it is referred to as a :newTerm:`stored variable property`.
+When it's declared in the context of a class or structure declaration, it's referred to as a :newTerm:`stored variable property`.

 The initializer *expression* can't be present in a protocol declaration, but in all other contexts, the initializer *expression* is optional.